RodenPaul86/TaskSync/README.md

 ## Features

 - Ad-free.
-- Regular, Strobing, and Flashing LED Light.
-- Screen Light: The user uses the screen for light.
-- On-board map with turn-by-turn directions.
-- Morse Code.
+- Smart Daily Planning: Easily view and manage tasks by date
+- Real-Time Syncing: Your tasks stay updated across all your devices
+- Color-Coded Tasks: Organize your workflow with visual clarity
+- Edit with Ease: Modify tasks effortlessly with intuitive controls
+- Light & Dark Mode: A design that adapts to your style
+- No Clutter, Just Clarity: Built for focus and simplicity

 ## Requirements

-- Xcode 14.3.1
+- Xcode 16.2
-- iOS 12+
+- iOS 18+

 ## Screenshots